PuntoH/rock-paper-scissors-game/README.md

 The classic rock paper scissors game where you can play against the computer.
-You can either play one game at a time (free style), or if you dare, you can play a five round match.
+Built with HTML, CSS and vanilla Javascript.